 Other results since the earthquake:

-Over the last three years the World Bank has financed about 290,000 school fee waivers for primary students in non-public schools, about 237,000 daily meals reaching about 81,000 students per year, and grants for 2,824 schools, allowing them to re-open after the 2010 earthquake.
+Over the last four years the World Bank has financed about 290,000 school fee waivers for primary students in non-public schools, about 237,000 daily meals reaching about 81,000 students per year, and grants for 2,824 schools, allowing them to re-open after the 2010 earthquake.

 Financed rental subsidies for more than 50,000 people to move from camps to safer housing;